cytechmobile/radicle-github-actions-adapter/README.md

 > Radicle broker requires an executable of the adapter.
 Use `make build` to get only the binary

-### Versioning

-Application uses Version Control System's metadata.
-In order to specify a binary's version it is generated from the revision of the source code and optionally the dirty flag which indicates if the binary contains uncommitted changes.
-Here is an example version: `eecd4b8a194a24674b0ec30e60ef8c150918b975-dirty`

 ### Application arguments

 Application binary accepts specific arguments at init time.
 There are: